nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/Configuration and Management/DNS Record Management and Verification.md

 ---
 ##### Verification
-1. On the client side,navigate to `cmd`
+1. On the client side, navigate to `cmd`
 2. Use the following commands to verify the DNS records are working:
 ```
 nslookup DC01